stellar/slingshot/slidechain/Pegging.md

    - TEMP is the temporary account created in step 1;
    - SEQNUM is the sequence number of the temporary account;
-   - EXPORTER is the creator of the temporary account on the Stellar side, and the intended recipient of the peg-out funds.
+   - EXPORTER is the creator of the temporary account on the Stellar side, and the intended recipient of the peg-out funds;
+   - AMOUNT is the amount of the given asset being exported;
+   - ANCHOR is the TxVM anchor in the value stored in the contract;
+   - PUBKEY is the TxVM pubkey of the exporter.

 The temporary account will be closed
 (merged back to the exporter’s account)